thinkyhead/Marlin/config/Elegoo/Neptune-2/README.md

    - All firmware and configurations for 1.2 boards are in the 1.2 directory
    - All firmware and configurations for 1.3 boards are in the 1.3 directory
-   - If you *DO NOT* have a BLOTUCH, use the file in the STOCK directory
+   - If you *DO NOT* have a BLTOUCH, use the file in the STOCK directory
-   - If you *DO* have a BLOTUCH, use the file in the BLOTUCH directory
+   - If you *DO* have a BLTOUCH, use the file in the BLTOUCH directory
-   - Neptune 2d version are avaiable with STOCK and BLOTUCH support following the same structre
+   - Neptune 2d version are avaiable with STOCK and BLTOUCH support following the same structre

 ## Install

 1. Power off your printer